Rev. David Hurst

 ASSURANCE OF PARDON

-blessing of Jesus Christ we are forgiven!
+Through the blessings of Christ we are forgiven!

 People: Halleluiah!
 Thanks be to God!